 5.2 All goods are dispatched at the expense and risk of the Customer.
 The method of shipment is at our due discretion although we will consider special customer wishes as far as possible.

-5.3 At the latest, the risk is transferred to the Customer with the handover of the object of delivery (whereby the commencement of the loading process is decisive) to the forwarding agent, freight carrier or other third party entrusted with the shipment.
+5.3 At the latest, the risk is transferred to the Customer with the handover of the object of delivery to the forwarding agent, freight carrier or other third party entrusted with the shipment.
+The commencement of the loading process is deci-sive.
 This also applies if partial deliveries are made or we have assumed other services (e.g. shipment or installation).
 If shipment or handover is delayed due to circumstances caused by the Customer, the risk shall be transferred to the Customer on the day when the object of delivery is ready for dispatch and we have notified the Customer of this.

 5.4 Storage costs after the transfer of risk shall be borne by the Customer.
 In case of storage by us, the storage costs amount to 0.25% of the invoice amount of the objects of delivery to be stored per week of elapsed time.
 We reserve the right to claim for additional or lower storage costs.

 5.5 At the request of the Customer we are prepared to conclude transport insurance for the Customer at the Customer's expense.
 Breakages proven to result from our goods deliveries must be reported to us immediately after receipt of the goods delivery.